Gasorekibo/alu-shell/permissions/README.md

-adding excut permission to file owner
+adding excution permission to all users of the file